andrewmbenton/hellosorld/_posts/2009-10-29-make-yourself-uncomfortable.markdown

 title: "Make Yourself Uncomfortable"
 ---

-In my short time trying to run a web-application startup one thing stands out: I am often very comfortable.
+In my short time trying to run a web-application startup I've noticed
+something: I am often very comfortable.

 I read a lot of stories about other founders and startups going through times of great stress and uncertainty.
 They wonder if they'll get funded.
 Or, if they're already funded, they don't